Hand and Machine Knitting: The differences and Similarities.

 Hand and Machine Knitting: The differences and similarities.

 As you can tell, as I wrote this article many kinds of titles came to mind.
 Over the years I have worked with hand knitters who wanted to start machine knitting to increase their speed.
 Sometimes it was because they had a buying market for their hand knits, sometimes it was because of pain caused by hand knitting and sometimes it was because the family was just so large they wanted to increase their output.
-Not thoroughly checking into the abilities of a knitting machine, they often find to their dismay that machine knitting will not produce as fast and easily as they thought all of the stitches they love to use in their designs.
+Not thoroughly checking into the abilities of a knitting machine, they often find to their dismay that machine knitting will not produce as fast and easily all of the stitches they love to use in their designs, as they thought.
+But with a little know how of what the machine CAN do, and a willingness to substitute some stitches sometimes, any knitter can achieve the success they desire.

 Thus the title "What Every Hand Knitter Should Know Before Buying a Knitting Machine".

-When a hand knitter moves into the field of machine knitting, it is often a shock to the creative side of ourselves.
 The common thought is that machine knitting is cheating, or that it is easy.
-Just throw yarn at the machine, right?
+Just throw yarn at the knitting machine, right?
 But the fact is that machine knitting is much more complicated and difficult than hand knitting.
+When a hand knitter moves into the field of machine knitting, it is often a shock to the creative side.
 Machine knitting takes perseverance and a stubborn constitution not to quit.

-Before you can even cast on, you have to make sure you are using a machine that is appropriate to the size of the yarn you are working with.
-If you have the appropriate yarn size, you still need to learn the rules of the machine.
+Before you can even cast on, you have to make sure you are using a knitting machine that is appropriate to the size of the yarn you are working with.
+Even with the appropriate yarn size, you still need to learn the rules of the knitting machine.
 Like driving a car, there is so much going on that you have to watch out for.
-After you are comfortable with your yarn and machine, you need to have a large swatch done and have the stitches and rows per inch figured.
+After you are comfortable with your yarn and knitting machine, you need to have a large swatch done and have the stitches and rows per inch figured.
 A complete knit plan (schematics or pattern) needs to be preplanned.

 Thus the title "Is Machine Knitting Cheating"